US

 your most frequently asked questions

 The research group 'Memory and Communication: The Political Uses of the Past' (HUM-1087) from the University of Seville was established with the aim of promoting research on representations of the past conveyed through various forms of communication, which are used for political purposes in the present.
-In this way, their research lies at the intersection of memory studies and those focused on media and the cultural industry.
+In this way, our research lies at the intersection of memory studies and those focused on media and the cultural industry.

 We believe that the relationship we, as a society, have with our past defines who we are in the present and, to some extent, who we will be in the future.
 At the same time, this relationship is subject to various mediations, to 'political intermediaries' that range from family to the media, and of course, the educational system.